derrekdo/CSB302_SortingAlgorithmsExperiment/Report.md

 Runtime- The runtime for quicksort is O(n^2).
 If the pivot is picked well, then this behavior is not observed.
 In the case where the array is sorted or half sorted, pivot at the end can cause a lot of problem.
 If the pivot is picked to be a median or random, then performance is a lot better.

+## Quick Sort (Last index as pivot) - Rob

+Quicksort was having a problem with largest integar value is 40000, which results in StackOverFlow exception if the array being sorted is large and sorted.
+This makes sense because if the pivot is last elements (largest or smallest), then resulting partitions would be "pathological".
+Recursion depth becomes really larg causing a stackoverflow.

+This cause me to have to limit the array lengths to stop before going over integar size of over 9000 to avoid the stackoverflow exception.

+Implementation-  I realize all three quick sorts are similar, so I should take advantage of either interface or abstract classes which I did there.
+I also learned that there are two schemes as to implement the partition algorithms.
+The one I chose

+Runtime- The runtime for quicksort is O(n^2).
+If the pivot is picked well, then this behavior is not observed.
+In the case where the array is sorted or half sorted, pivot at the end can cause a lot of problem.
+If the pivot is picked to be a median or random, then performance is a lot better.

+## Quick Sort - Rob

+Quicksort was having a problem with largest int value is 40000, which results in StackOverFlow exception if the array being sorted is large and sorted.
+This makes sense because if the pivot is last elements (largest or smallest), then resulting partitions would be "pathological".
+Recursion depth becomes really large.

+Implementation-  I realize all three quick sorts are similar, so I should take advantage of either interface or abstract classes which I did there.
+I also learned that there are two schemes as to implement the partition algorithms.
+I chose to use Lomuto because it does not have "while(true)" structure and pivot index is always at the end or the beginning.

+Runtime- The runtime for quicksort is O(n^2).
+If the pivot is picked well, then this behavior is not observed.
+In the case where the array is sorted or half sorted, pivot at the end can cause a lot of problem.
+If the pivot is picked to be a median or random, then performance is a lot better.

+The following pertains to the other two quicksort as well.
+Quicksort when array size is small performs okay but it performs betters as array gets bigger relative to the array size; I think it is because recursion probably sets up a lot of computing overhead so a basic simple sort like selection sort or insert sort should be chosen instead.
+In addition, using quicksort on almost sorted or sorted array sets does not perform well and it makes sense.
+In that case, quicksort should revert to insertion sort.
+I believe some programming languages uses that implementation.

+## Quick Sort (Median of medians)

+This quicksort should solve the problem of having a bad pivot.
+This is used frequently in place of using the last index as the pivot.
+The implement is as follow: pick 3 numbers (number at first index, middle index, and last index).
+Sort the numbers and place the middle number as the pivot.

+This should almost promise not having the worst pivot.
+The performance definitly shows that it is better the basic quicksort.

+## Quick Sort (Randomized pivot)

+I think this one performs just as well as quicksort using median of medians).
+There are many ways to implement this approach.
+One interesting way is to shuffle the array partition entirely.
+This should certainly avoid the problem of bad pivot, but it would introduce the additional runtime on shuffling the array.
+The approach I pick is pick a random pivot and swab it with the value at the last index.
+This is relatively simpler to implement and works well with existing structure.